 Public health and wellbeing for in-person meetings

-If you attend a meeting in person, please maintain social distancing at all times, and we strongly encourage you to take a lateral flow test before you attend.
-We also ask you to wear a face covering unless you are exempt or while you are speaking at the meeting.
+If you attend a meeting in person, please maintain social distancing at all times.
 We will provide hand sanitiser at the entrance to all meetings.

 Email us by midday two days before the meeting to tell us you want to attend or speak.